 Jason arrived at an emergency room of a Montgomery County hospital complaining of a very severe headache.
 The emergency room physicians who saw him disregarded the significance of Jason’s complaints, attributed his headaches to be migraine, and discharged him to home without performing any diagnostic studies.
 In fact, Jason’s severe headaches were being caused by a rare colloid cyst in the ventricle of his brain.
 Had a CT scan been performed, this cyst would have been diagnosed and treated.
 Because Tim Lawn had successfully tried another client’s case related to an emergency room in New Jersey also failing to diagnose a colloid cyst, he led the Raynes McCarty team representing Jason’s family.
 Mr. Lawn’s questioning of the doctors at deposition established that the care was negligent.
 Shortly thereafter, a $5,000,000 settlement was negotiated well before the case could be listed for trial.

 $3.8 Million Pre-suit Recovery for Trucking Accident

 After 71-year-old Terry was seriously injured when his vehicle was struck by a tractor-trailer, he and his wife turned to Raynes McCarty for help.
 Tim Lawn and Regina Foley led the Raynes McCarty team who took on the out-of-state trucking company.
-Terry had a remarkable physical recovery from his orthopedic injuries, but continued to suffer from the effects of the closed-head injury.
-Because the effects on short term memory and cognitive processing were not noticeable during short interactions, Lawn and Foley completed video interviews of friends and family, who could vividly describe the changes in Terry.
-Once it received the video settlement presentation, the trucking company requested mediation even before suit was filed.
+Terry had a remarkable physical recovery from his orthopedic injuries but continued to suffer from the effects of the closed-head injury.
+Because the effects on short-term memory and cognitive processing were not noticeable during short interactions, Lawn and Foley completed video interviews with friends and family, who could vividly describe the changes in Terry.
+Once it received the video settlement presentation, the trucking company requested mediation even before the suit was filed.
 The case resolved for $3,800,000.